-Next up let’s learn aout creating files.
-Since we are solely focusing on the terminal here and no other applications, you may be wondering how would you go about creating files of different format (txt, docx etc) right? well this where our next command would come in picture.
+Next up let’s learn about creating files.
+Since we are solely focusing on the terminal here and no other applications, you may be wondering how would you go about creating files of different formats (txt, docx, etc) right? well, this where our next command would come in the picture.

 - touch – While the official purpose of using touch is to change file access and file modification times, it can also be used to create a new file.
 It is used as follows.

 Replace the FILENAME and EXTENSION with the ones you want.
 An example of usage is shown below.
 If your terminal executes the command without a message most likely the command was successful and you can check that the file was created using the ls command.